 The minutes shall be taken by the Secretary, who will then send them to the clerk of the Campaigns Network, who shall be the Assistant Campaigns Manager.

-In the event of 9.2 occurring, then minutes shall be taken by the Campaigns Lead.
+In the event of 9.2 occurring, then minutes shall be taken by the Publicity Lead.

 Voting

-All Proposals shall require a simple majority (50% +1) to pass.
+All Proposals shall require a simple majority (50% +1) to pass, except those for informal warnings, formal warnings and removals from post, which require a two thirds majority to be passed.

 All votes shall be public except those on Proposals for informal warnings, formal warnings or the removal from post which shall be conducted by secret ballot, counted by the Secretary and checked by the LGBT+ Officer.

-If the proposal is against the LGBT+ Officer then it shall be checked by the Vice President Welfare and Community
+If the proposal is against the LGBT+ Officer then it shall be checked by the Vice President Campaigns and Environment.

-If the proposal is against the Secretary then the count will be by the LGBT+ Officer and checked by the Vice President Welfare and Community
+If the proposal is against the Secretary then the count will be by the LGBT+ Officer and checked by the Vice President Campaigns and Environment.

-11.2 Proposals for the informal warnings, formal warnings or the removal from post should be conducted in accordance with Standing Order 1001 (13.0).
+11.1.4 Proposals for the informal warnings, formal warnings or the removal from post should be conducted in accordance with Standing Order 1001 (13.0) and in line with Standing Order 1003, and the associated Process for the warnings and removals from post for Campaigns Group Committee Members

 Powers